Raipur, Bankura: Education

 Garh Raipur High School is a Bengali-medium coeducational institution established in 1937.
 It has facilities for teaching from class V to class XII.
 The school has 26 computers, a library with 1,200 books and a playground.
 This is one of the fourteen schools in Bankura district in which the opening of an Olchiki medium section (for Santali language) from class V was sanctioned in 2012.

+Garh Raipur Girls' High School (HS) is a female only high school in this area.

 Pandit Raghunath Murmu Abasik School, Dundar, is a Bengali-medium coeducational institution established in 2005.
 It has facilities for teaching from class V to class XII.
 The school has 2 computers, a library with 256 books and a playground.

 Raipur Block Mahavidyalaya at Kharigerya was established in 2010.
 It is affiliated to the Bankura University and offers honours courses in Bengali, Santali and history.

 Pandit Raghunath Murmu Smriti Mahavidyalaya was established at Baragari in 1986.
 The college is named after Pandit Raghunath Murmu who invented the "Ol Chiki" script used in Santali language.
 The college is affiliated to the Bankura University, It offers honours courses in Bengali, Santali, English, Sanskrit, geography, history, political science, philosophy and computer science.
 It also has general courses in science and arts.